MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 You did bank reconciliations for January, February, June, and July, but you discover that there was a mistake in February.
 What you do next depends on whether the statement matters.

 * If the statement number matters, set the **Last Statement No.** on the bank account to the statement number for February, with – 1 (minus 1), and choose **Undo**.
 You can then reconcile February again.
-* When you do the bank reconciliations for March, April, or August, <!--not May?--> you have to be mindful about setting the Last Statement No. correctly before creating the new reconciliation.
+* When you do the bank reconciliations for March, April, or August, you have to be mindful about setting the Last Statement No. correctly before creating the new reconciliation.
-* If the statement number does not matter, just choose **Undo** and then reconcile February again.
+* If the statement number does not matter, just choose **Undo** and then reconcile February again.-->

 ## See Related Training at [Microsoft Learn](/learn/modules/bank-reconciliation-dynamics-365-business-central/index)